When you first start going to a gym, the trainers usually try to ease you into a light regimen.

 The unabated bull run on the stock markets has resulted in many an investor laughing all the way to the bank.
 The listing of Motilal Oswal Financial Services (MOFSL) was another reason for them to rejoice.

+A bird’s eye view of what’s hot and what’s not on the government’s policy radar.
+The government is again out to “downsize” sick public sector units (PSUs), only this time, quite literally.
+The government’s internal intelligence arm, the Intelligence Bureau, “cautioned” the Petroleum Ministry against its on-land exploration schemes, NELP VI, a few months ago.
 RBI’S preoccupation with combating inflation is well known, and so, it was only natural for RBI Deputy Governor Rakesh Mohan to compliment his organisation in a recent conference in Mumbai, when inflation fell to a low of under 4 per cent on September 1.

+Old Agra’s once-famed footwear makers seem to be caught in a time warp from which they are finding it difficult to escape.
+Interest rates are up, but passenger vehicle sales show no sign of slowing down.
+Well, actually, transaction banking never went anywhere.
+Only, banks are rediscovering its virtues now—steady income, absence of volatility and predictability.
 Bajaj Auto has accused TVS Motors of stealing its technology, a charge it has denied.
 TVS, which is doing badly in bikes, is entering the three-wheeler market that is dominated by Bajaj.
 Which way is this battle headed?

 It is admirable the way you have put together India’s Best B-schools issue (BT, September 23, 2007).
 At the same time, year after year, the same schools steal the show, like the Indian Institutes of Management.